Chino CA Family Dentist Provides Dental Care Tips You Deserve

 2. Pregnancy Hormones

 When pregnant, progesterone and estrogen levels shoot up.
 It may cause the loosening of the ligaments and bone around your teeth.
 That is when tooth mobility happens.
-It is not a permanent situation, but when combined with periodontal disease, you must immediately consult with your dentist.
+It is not a permanent situation, but when combined with periodontal disease, you must immediately consult with our Chino CA family dentist.

 Osteoporosis can affect any gender.
 It is a condition wherein the bones become less dense and become prone to fracture.
 That means the bone density around the teeth decreases, and the person may experience loosening of teeth.